 It took us a little while to locate the building as I honestly thought it was a hotel and a posh one at that, so we circled a few times until we saw a sign and realised that actually that gorgeous building was in fact a youth hostel.

-We were shown to our room which comprised of two sets of bunk beds, one with a double on the bottom the other with two single, a sink in the corner and that was about it.
-A simple room, great to use as a base whilst you go off exploring.
+We were shown to our room which comprised of two sets of bunk beds, one with a double on the bottom the other with two singles, there was also a sink in the corner and that was about it.
+A simple room but a great one to use as a base whilst you go off exploring with plenty of space for all four of us to move around.

 The food at the Youth Hostel

 That night we decided to eat in the youth hostel bar and I was glad we did.
 The bar could give any hotel bar a run for its money, it was clean, smart and the staff were lovely.
-We ordered our food and enjoyed a drink on the water front whilst we waited and then enjoyed a wonderful family meal. the food was delicious and reasonably priced with a great selection of children’s meals to choose from.
+We found a table with views of the lake and it was such a relaxed environment.
+The food was delicious and reasonably priced with a great selection of children’s meals to choose from.

 If you don’t fancy eating in the restaurant there is a self catering kitchen where you can cook your own meals which is fab if you are trying to cut down on price or if you are staying in a large group.

 The next morning we were heading out for the day so we didn’t stay for breakfast, although it did look great.
-We did however notice that at the far end of the car park is a little hut and you can book to do various water activities during your stay, making this an even better location, if possible.
+We did however notice that at the far end of the car park is a little hut and you can book to do various water activities during your stay, making this an even better location.
+Next time we will definitely book some activities ahead of our trip and make the most of the lake.

 Overall Ambleside Youth Hostel Review

-What can I say, I am a youth hostel convert and I would absolutely 100% look at staying here again or trying out one of the other hostels for a cheap yet wonderful family night away.
+What can I say?
+I am a youth hostel convert and I would absolutely 100% look at staying here again or try out one of the other youth hostels across the country for a cheap, yet wonderful, family night away.

-Edit – we have now stayed with the youth hostel association a few times including in a teepee and in Oxford city centre.
+Edit – we have now stayed with the youth hostel association a few times including in a teepee in the Lakes, a bell tent in Stratford upon Avon and in a very large family room Oxford city centre.